CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Migrate user contacts to 'My Contacts' instead of only to 'All Contacts'.

-Change Conditions: When disabled, contacts will be migrated to the 'All Contacts' label only.
+Change Conditions: When disabled contacts will be migrated to the 'All Contacts' label only.

 ---
 ## Calendar